numba/numba/docs/source/user/vectorize.rst

    >>> g(x, y, res)
    >>> res

-If you need support for varios type signatures, you should not rely on dynamic compilation and instead, specify the types them as first argument in the :func:`~numba.guvectorize` decorator.
+If you need precise support for various type signatures, you should not rely on dynamic compilation and instead, specify the types them as first argument in the :func:`~numba.guvectorize` decorator.